-Allowing beef cattle to harvest their own forage reduces reliance on inputs such as labor and machinery required for forage harvest and potentially can decrease production costs.
-This study assesses performance of beef cattle kept on pasture or in dry lot pens during the winter in North Dakota.
-Preliminary results suggest that feed quality may be more important than housing in determining cattle performance in the winter.
-Further, weather events such as blizzards will not necessarily hinder bale grazing when producers take proper precautions to ensure that animals have access to water, feed and shelter.
+Allowing beef cattle to harvest their own forage potentially can decrease production costs by reducing inputs of labor and machinery required for forage harvest.
+This study assesses performance of beef cattle kept on pasture to bale graze or fed in drylot pens during the winter in North Dakota.
+Preliminary results show that bale grazing may be a viable alternative to keeping cattle in drylots in winter.
+Further, environmental conditions such as blizzards will not necessarily hinder bale grazing when proper precautions are taken to ensure that animals have access to water, feed and shelter.